Rosa Cedrón

-Rosa Cedrón (Monforte de Lemos, Lugo, October 25, 1972) is a Spanish Galician singer and cello player, known for being the voice for nine years in the group Luar na Lubre, and collaborating on records by musicians such as Mike Oldfield.
+Rosa Cedrón (born 25 October 1972 in Monforte de Lemos, Lugo) is a Spanish Galician singer and cello player, known for being the voice for nine years in the group Luar na Lubre, and collaborating on records by musicians such as Mike Oldfield.
+In 2019, she was the recipient of the Premio Rebulir de la Cultura Gallega in the Galician music category.